 How Do I Self Publish My Poetry?

 Self-publishing and poetry have a long history together, with many poets having had experience with self-publishing at some stage throughout their careers, such as:

-There are also more recent examples of poets, such as Rupi Kaur, who have been successful self-published poets.
+There are also more recent examples of poets, such as Rupi Kaur, whose poetry you can read, who have been successful self-published poets.

 If it’s an avenue you’re considering, then the first thing to do is to prepare your manuscript or best poems for publication.
 This means reading, proofing and editing your work until it’s ready to be seen by the world.

 At this stage, it may help to bring in a trusted third party to look over your work and provide honest feedback on where poems may be improved, or what they enjoyed about the work.
 Equally, hiring a freelance proofreader or editor to conduct a poetry review for any formatting or spelling errors can also be extremely helpful.

 If you’re looking for a third party to provide input, you could also reach out to sites such as Superprof, which have a range of English tutors with poetry specialisms, who would be happy to offer pointers on where the work could be improved, or suggest other literary devices that could be incorporated into a poem.

 Once your new poems are ready for publication, then it’s a case of choosing how to get your poetry published.
 You could opt to create an e-book, in which case you should check whether the book’s formatting complies with common e-book formats, such as Kindle or iPad.
 You’ll also have to decide which online retailer is right for you, so research is crucial.

 Another option is to go down the print-on-demand (POD) route.
 This involves paying a company to store an electronic copy of your book, and then they print that book for you.
 Although this route is usually more expensive than just publishing an e-book, some people prefer to have a physical copy or copies of their poetry book in their hands.